mimisasouvanh/QbAdd-inDotNet/README.md

 ## Questions and comments

-We'd love to get your feedback on the *QuickBooks Excel Add-in with .Net* sample.
+We'd love to get your feedback on the *Excel Add-in with ASPNET and QuickBooks* sample.
 You can send your feedback to us in the *Issues* section of this repository.
 Questions about Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
 Make sure that your questions are tagged with [Office365] and [API].

 ## Additional resources